n1th1n-19/MetaMorph/README.md

 ## 📋 Overview

 MetaMorph is a lightweight, modular, multi-utility web application built with React and Node.js.
-It offers a suite of powerful tools ranging from file conversion and speech recognition to QR code generation and video downloading — all packed into a single seamless interface.
+It offers a suite of powerful tools ranging from file conversion and speech recognition to QR code generation — all packed into a single seamless interface.

-The application features a dedicated backend service for the video downloader component, allowing for efficient handling of video downloads from various sources.

 Transform, convert, and enhance your digital content all in one place, without switching between different apps or services.